NickGeramanis/gym-navigation/README.md

 ## Usage

+You can use these environments in order to test and compare different reinforcement learning algorithms.

-You can create an instance of the environment with
+You can create an instance of the environment with:

 ```python
 gym.make('gym_navigation:Navigation-v0')